 Get my personal insights on how social and technological innovation can reshape the recycling and waste management industry.
 Learn how you can contribute and let me share with you ideas for books, events and projects

-4th Industrial Revolution Africa artificial intelligence Change Circular Economy Climate Change compost Democracy Disruption Donald Trump driverless drones Dumpsites E-Waste food waste Fourth Industrial Revolution future Future Technologies health Human Rights India Informal Sector Innovation Internet of Things ISWA Marine Litter Microplastics Mobile Apps Plastics Pollution poor waste management Poverty recycling recycling markets Robots Sensors UK waste waste collection Wasteless Wasteless Future waste management Waste Prevention Water Zero waste
+4th Industrial Revolution Africa artificial intelligence Change Circular Economy Climate Change compost Democracy Disruption Donald Trump driverless drones Dumpsites E-Waste food waste Fourth Industrial Revolution future Future Technologies Global Warming health Human Rights India Informal Sector Innovation Internet of Things ISWA Marine Litter Microplastics Mobile Apps Plastics poor waste management Poverty recycling recycling markets Robots Sensors UK waste waste collection Wasteless Wasteless Future waste management Waste Prevention Water Zero waste